-Anaemia occurs when the concentration of the body’s red blood cells, or the oxygen-carrying pigment contained in them, haemoglobin, falls below normal levels.
-It is often a symptom of an underlying medical disorder.
+Anaemia occurs when the concentration of the body’s red blood cells, or the oxygen-carrying pigment contained in them (haemoglobin) falls below normal levels.
+Anaemia isn’t a condition itself, but is often a sign of an underlying medical disorder.

 Broadly speaking, there are 3 main causes of anaemia.

 - Blood loss, for example, through heavy menstrual periods or gastrointestinal bleeding from an ulcer.

 - Defective red blood cell production, which can result from nutritional or vitamin deficiencies or a chronic illness where the bone marrow does not work properly.